Alexxbyou/personalized-rag-agentic/Notebook/Analytic Report.md

 ### Chat History and Memory Management
 ![MemoryManagement](asset/MemoryManagement.png)

 Three-layer memory management:
 1. Exact chat history text with `mem0` and `RAG`, treating each Q&A as a pair.
 2. Episodic memory, *offline updated,* can be summarize from consolidated chat history text in 1, the focus of summarization will be the preference, interest and topic, shorter expiry period.
-3. Long term memory, *offline updated,* can be summarized from episodic memory in 2, the focus of summarization will be the preference, interest and topic, longer expiry period.
+3. Long term memory, *offline updated,* can be summarized from episodic memory in 2, the focus of summarization will be the preference, interest and topic, longer expiry period. see [Offline Memory Update Proposal](#offline-memory-update-proposal).

 ---

 ### Data Integration Proposal
 ![DataIntegration](asset/DataIntegration.png)

 In this POC, data are loaded in the memory for demo purpose, this is not realistic in production.
 In production, different data will be stored in different space and loaded at different timing, below is a high level proposal:
 * **Session Profile**: personalization information from database, log and memory database, will likely be loaded into Redis database and query through session authentication token, the data will be sent to the stateless API for personalization.
 * **Knowledge & Chat History Vector Database**: currently we are using simple `faiss database` for demo purpose, in reality, large scale documents should be stored to dedicated vector database such as `pinecone` for optimized search performance.